slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints on the art of analysis:

+- Pay attention to negative cues: what should have happened but did not.
-> *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*
+- «Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.

-> *'Pay attention to negative cues: what should have happened but did not.'*
+- We always think that the people who agree with us are really smart.
+- Skepticism is a great servant and a terrible master.
+- Sometimes we know that A+B=C but we don’t realize that A=C-B

 > *'Look for something that doesn't make sense.
 That's where the gold mine is: «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.
 Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
 They're the ones that will make the assets price move.'
 'look for the obvious: «Do you want to be a writer?
 You should have something to say.»'
 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

+> *'The most valuable insights are both general and surprising.
+Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).' -- Paul Graham*

 > *'I look for ways of changing my mind.' -- Chalie Munger*